 Park City is a somewhat small city located in the state of Utah.
-With a population of 8,058 people and eight constituent neighborhoods, Park City is the 67th largest community in Utah.
+With a population of 8,396 people and nine constituent neighborhoods, Park City is the 72nd largest community in Utah.

 Park City home prices are not only among the most expensive in Utah, but Park City real estate also consistently ranks among the most expensive in America.

-Park City is a decidedly white-collar city, with fully 91.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Park City is a city of managers, service providers and sales and office workers.
-There are especially a lot of people living in Park City who work in management occupations (20.01%), sales jobs (16.77%) and maintenance occupations (9.21%).
+Park City is a decidedly white-collar city, with fully 85.39% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Park City is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Park City who work in management occupations (16.20%), sales jobs (15.47%), and food service (10.20%).

 Of important note, Park City is also a city of artists.
 Park City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Park City’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.93% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Park City is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Park City’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.